The Pilot’s Way

 Read more…

-Spin Training is a part of the flight instructor course, but I suppose that this training is useful for all pilots.
-Of course it’s better to recognize approaching spin in advance, but sometimes shit happens anyway, and it’s good to know what to do in that case.
-In theory the process is not very hard:…
+Spin training is part of the flight instructor course, but I believe it’s valuable for all pilots.
+While it’s best to recognize and prevent a spin in advance, sometimes sh*t happens anyway, and it’s crucial to know how to handle it.
+In theory, the process isn’t very complicated: neutralize the ailerons, stop the rotation with…

 Read more…

-Today we had a fly-in breakfast at one of the airports nearby, in about 1h of flight.
-This airport does not have a communication frequency, so in these cases in Florida we should use either 122.9 or 122.75.
-In our case it was 122.9.
-In spite of arriving rather early, we heard a lot of…
+Today we had a fly-in breakfast at a nearby airport, about an hour’s flight away.
+This airport does not have a dedicated communication frequency, so in these cases in Florida, we should use either 122.9 or 122.75.
+In our case, it was 122.9.
+Despite arriving rather early, we heard a lot of traffic on the…

 Read more…